Site logo, www.grelf.net

 This galaxy is in the constellation of Canes Venatici, but only just a short distance from the end star of the handle of Ursa Major.
 It is a fine spiral, about 25 million light years away.
 It is interacting with (has collided with?) another small elliptical galaxy that can be seen at the end of one of the arms, at the top of the photo.

-This page shows a comparison between taking images at prime focus or with Barlow 2x magnification.
+Here is a comparison between taking images at prime focus or with Barlow 2x magnification.
 The first image is the Barlow one, which clearly shows more detail but needs more frames to reduce noise.

 M51, the whirlpool galaxy